CAKarlsson/Caf-Click-Kick-Project/README.md

 -   The navigation bar came for the follow post [W3 school post](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp)

--   The footer bar was inspired by Code Instutite Love Running Project.
+-   The footer bar and the sign up form was inspired by Code Instutite Love Running Project.

-### Content

--   Inspiration for table data was found [here](https://mynewmicrophone.com/full-list-headphone-earphone-specifications-w-examples/)